freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-characters-that-occur-zero-or-more-times.md

 );
 ```

-Your regex should not match any characters in "Let him have it.
-It's not wise to upset a Wookiee."
+Your regex should not match any characters in `Let him have it.
+It's not wise to upset a Wookiee.`

 ```js
 assert(